Graeter's: Third generation

 Regina Graeter died in 1955.
 Wilmer bought Paul out of the business, causing some tension within the family.
 Wilmer's sons, Dick, Lou and Jon were brought in to help with the business.
-Younger sister Kathy would become involved some years later as well, though another sister, Carol, never worked for the company beyond childhood.
+Younger sister Kathy became highly involved in 1965, though another sister, Carol, never worked for the company beyond childhood.
 The ice cream business slowly gained traction and local popularity through the 1960s.
 The shops began selling pints that could be taken home.
 In this time, it faced particular competition from upscale brands with more flavors of ice cream sold in pints that could be taken home, including Baskin-Robbins, Häagen-Dazs and Ben & Jerry's.
 Still, the company maintained a strong following in Cincinnati in the 1970s and 1980s that prevented these brands from making as strong a retail presence in Cincinnati.

-Graeter's first began selling pints of ice cream to stores in the 1970s, most notably a shop in Washington Market Park in the TriBeCa neighborhood of New York City, though pints there sold for $8.85, compared to $2.50 at Graeter's own Cincinnati stores.
+Graeter's first began selling pints of ice cream to stores in the 1970s, most notably a shop in Washington Market Park in the TriBeCa neighborhood of Manhattan, New York, although pints there sold for $8.85, compared to $2.50 at Graeter's own Cincinnati stores.
 In 1987, a deal with Kroger allowed Graeter's to sell its ice cream inside the supermarket chain.
 Eventually, its distribution grew to over 2,000 Kroger stores.
 Graeter's has been marketed in some of Kroger's other brands as well, notably including King Soopers in Colorado.
 With these deals it has sought to build a national brand awareness and can now be bought in retail stores in 48 states.
-In some cases this has been successful, such as in Denver where, after a few weeks after introducing 12 flavors, the company was selling 5 gallons of ice cream a week.
+In some cases this has been successful, such as in Denver where, after a few weeks after introducing 12 flavors, the company was selling five gallons of ice cream a week.

-Still, the business saw limited growth in the 1980s, primarily because of the popularity of frozen yogurt, in chains like TCBY, brought an appeal for healthier frozen desserts.
+Still, the business had limited growth in the 1980s, primarily because of the popularity of frozen yogurt, in chains including TCBY, brought an appeal for healthier frozen desserts.
 In this time it also invested in new equipment as well, first testing equipment from Cincinnati-based Alvey Washing Equipment before trying equipment created by Italian company Carpigiani, but eventually opted to bring its "French Pot" production in-house, though it did not patent the equipment.